-Memory containers was developed during the Koumaria residency 2014, organized by the Athens-based interdisciplinary arts collective ‘Medea Electronique’.
+The Memory containers project was developed during the Koumaria residency in 2014, organized by the Athens-based interdisciplinary arts collective ‘Medea Electronique’.
 The 2014 Koumaria residency focused on the theme of “improvisation and politics in collaboration with the local community”.
 Under this context, the resident artists spent ten days in an olive grove situated in the region of Sellasia, Greece.
 During that time, they had the opportunity to collaborate with the local community.
-The had also the chance to incorporate in their creative work images from the photographic archive of Sellasia, courtesy of mr. Ioannis Kapetanakis.
+The had also the chance to incorporate in their creative work images from the photographic archive of Sellasia, courtesy of Mr. Ioannis Kapetanakis.

 Performers: Katerina Toumpa // Nirit Rechavi